inet-framework/inet/doc/src/users-guide/ch-ipv4.rst

    OSPF, Manet, etc. protocols.

 -  The :ned:`Icmp` module can be used to generate ICMP error packets.
-It also supports ICMP echo applications.
+It also supports ICMP echo (ping) applications.

--  The :ned:`Arp` module performs the dynamic translation of IP addresses to MAC addresses.
+-  The :ned:`Arp` and module performs the dynamic translation of IP addresses to MAC addresses.
+An alternative implementation is :ned:`GlobalArp`, which looks up addresses in a shared global table without actually exchanging ARP protocol messages.

--  The :ned:`Igmpv2` module to generate and process multicast group membership reports.
+-  The :ned:`Igmpv3` and :ned:`Igmpv2` modules generate and process
+   multicast group membership reports.

 These modules are assembled into a complete network layer module called :ned:`Ipv4NetworkLayer`.
 The :ned:`Ipv4NetworkLayer` module is present